balexiadis/IT-Portfolio/Projects/02-Active-Directory-Domain-Setup/README.md

 ![Active Directory Domain Services](images/05-ad-ds.png)

 ### 6. Promote dc-01 to Domain Controller
-Ran the AD DS Configuration Wizard and added a new forest called (`activedirectory.local`).
+Ran the AD DS Configuration Wizard and added a new forest (`activedirectory.local`).
 This is what actually activates AD, it builds the AD database, creates the domain, and converts `dc-01` from a standalone server into a functioning domain controller.
-It also automatically installs the DNS Server role on (`dc-01`), since AD depends on DNS to advertise itself to other machines on the network.
+It also automatically installs the DNS Server role on `dc-01` since AD depends on DNS to advertise itself to other machines on the network.

 ### 7. Point VNet's DNS to dc-01
-By default (`02-ad-vnet`) used Azure's own DNS servers, which have no knowledge of the (`activedirectory.local`) domain I'd just created.
-I changed the VNet's DNS setting from default to custom, pointing it at (`dc-01`)'s private IP.
-Without this (`client-01`) would have no way to find the domain.
+By default `02-ad-vnet` used Azure's own DNS servers, which have no knowledge of the `activedirectory.local` domain I'd just created.
+I changed the VNet's DNS setting from default to custom, pointing it at `dc-01`'s private IP.
+Without this `client-01` would have no way to find the domain.

 ![Changed DNS server](07-dns-server.png)

-### 8. Join (`client-01`) to the Domain
+### 8. Join `client-01` to the Domain
-On (`client-01`) I went to System Properties -> Change -> Domain, and entered (`activedirectory.local`).
+On `client-01` I went to System Properties -> Change -> Domain, and entered `activedirectory.local`.

 ![Connect to domain](08-domain-name.png)